bendabin/HexapodRobot/README.md

 ![ImageText](/Images/Robot.jpg?raw=true "Complete robot setup")

 Click [here](/FirmwareForRobot/servo_excercise.c) to view the code for the servocontroller.
-The name of the file is called main.cpp and is written in C.
+The name of the file is called servo_excercise.c and is written in C.